 After School Tutorial

-A School District Social Worker is located on site to give immediate assistance to families of students in need of services such as: completing forms for free lunch, applying for medical assistance, and applying for social services.
+A School District Social Worker is located on site to give immediate assistance to families of students in need of services such as: applying for medical assistance, and applying for social services.

-A Greenville Mental Health Counselor provides services to students on site.
-The school based counselor is available to work closely with teachers, administrators, and students to resolve difficulties.
+School Based Mental Health Counselors provide services to students on site.
+The school-based counselor is available to work closely with teachers, administrators, and students to resolve difficulties.
 Typical referrals include adjustment disorders, victims of trauma, disruptive and or aggressive behaviors, ADHD, anxiety and mood disorders.

 |